 Today, the industry supports not only highly regarded, established wine producers, but a large number of exciting young, innovative winemakers who embrace the use of alternative varietals and natural winemaking principles of minimal interventions and organic farming.

-The Outcomes and Expenditure Report Jul 2016 - June 2017 () outlines actions and efforts invested in leveraging our membership of the Great Wine Capitals Global Network, and growing South Australia’s reputation as a world-leading wine producing region.
+The 2017 Outcomes Report () outlines actions and efforts invested in leveraging our membership of the Great Wine Capitals Global Network, and growing South Australia’s reputation as a world-leading wine producing region.